Destiny (Ellie Goulding song): Music

-Gouldig described "Destiny" as exploring sexual agency, emotional release and a sense of surrender to fate.
-She stated that the song reflects an intense but non-romantic chemistry which provided catharsis and personal freedom, and it marks a shift in how she viewed self-love and connection.
-Goulding added that the track's sound was intended to convey the recklessness and empowerment associated with embracing her sexuality and the chaos in her life.
+"Destiny" is a pop and soft rock song.
+Co-written by Goulding, Jack Rochon, Livvi Franc and Kurtis Wells with the latter serving as the song's producer, it is built on layered harmonies, a distinctive guitar tone, and clean drum patterns, which incorporates subtle electronic elements while moving away from Goulding's traditionally upbeat pop sound toward a restrained pop rock approach.
+According to Goulding, "Destiny" reflects an intense but non-romantic chemistry which provids catharsis and personal freedom, and it marks a shift in how she viewed self-love and connection.
+She added that the song's sound was intended to convey the recklessness and empowerment associated with embracing her sexuality and the chaos in her life.